 - Ensure that the funding process remains fair and that public dollars are spent only on the best projects.

 - Time: You will spend anywhere from 3-10 days every 2 years reviewing and evaluating grant applications and helping applicants improve their proposals.
 Members serve 4-year terms and may serve additional terms at their choosing.

 - Travel or remote work: Reviews are generally in person, though there are opportunities to review applications remotely.
 We reimburse you for your travel expenses as budget allows.

 - Your best thinking: RCO may ask you to help write statewide policies.
 In those cases, additional meetings may be necessary.

 What Difference Can You Make?

 You have the potential to make a big impact in Washington’s communities.
-We invite you to learn more about our advisory committees helping to shape how we invest in Washington’s outdoors.
+We invite you to learn more about our volunteer advisory committees helping to shape how we invest in Washington’s outdoors.